Our Neighborhood

 While signs of gentrification continue, the community’s commitment to maintaining affordable housing options promises to keep La Alma Lincoln Park a unique place to live and thrive.
 A Neighborhood Plan published by the City of Denver’s Department of Community Planning & Development in 2010 establishes long range goals and objectives for the development and stabilization of the neighborhood surrounding Land Use and Urban Design, Mobility and Infrastructure, Parks and Preservation, Economic Development and Public Health while addressing the Character of the neighborhood.
 A potential Design Overlay along Santa Fe Drive supports future development in integrating with the existing community by ensuring that it complements the existing build environment and character of place.

-In 2021, La Alma Lincoln Park neighborhood was awarded as a Historic Cultural District by the City of Denver to ensure that changes to a neighborhood occur thoughtfully, honoring its connection to the Chicano Movement, preserving the buildings and character of a neighborhood that people love— homes with history, vital dwellings that preserve the past, while acknowledging modern lifestyles, and allowing for contemporary improvements.
+In 2021, La Alma Lincoln Park Neighborhood was recognized as a Historic Cultural District by the City of Denver, ensuring that changes to the neighborhood occur thoughtfully and honor its connection to the Chicano Movement.
+We focus on preserving the character of a neighborhood that people love— homes with history, dwellings that preserve the past, while honoring modern lifestyles and promoting contemporary improvements.

 TRANSIT-ORIENTED

-It is well-served by a variety of transportation options, including good light rail, bus service and bike routes.
-With all of the options in place, residents here can feel free to walk, too.
-Current projects include the demonstration project of widening the sidewalk from 6th to 13th Ave. on Santa Fe, and the 5280 Trail, a Downtown Denver Partnership project which envisions linking our neighborhood to others and connect people to the essential Downtown experience.
+It is well-served by a variety of transportation options, including a light rail station, bus service, bike routes, and routes for walking.
+Currently, there is a project in place to widen sidewalks from 6th to 13th Ave, Santa Fe, and the 5280 Trail.
+This Downtown Denver Partnership envisions linking our neighborhood to others and connect people to the essential Downtown experience.

 CULTURED